Dewayne Hendrix: The Spring League

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On February 12, 2021, Hendrix signed with the Toronto Argonauts of the Canadian Football League.
 In his first year with the Argonauts, he played in six regular season games, starting in five, where he recorded nine defensive tackles and one sack.

 In 2022, Hendrix became a full time starter as he played and started in 17 regular season games where he had 33 defensive tackles, including five tackles for a loss, two pass knockdowns, and one sack.
 He made his post-season debut in the East Final against the Montreal Alouettes where he had six defensive tackles and one sack.
 He then played in his first Grey Cup game where he had one defensive tackle, one sack, and one forced fumble as the Argonauts defeated the Winnipeg Blue Bombers in the 109th Grey Cup championship.
 Hendrix became a free agent upon the expiry of his contract on February 13, 2024.